nilsys/Coursemaker.org/content/posts/ultimate-online-course-guide.md

 [wise musings on this tricky process](https://tomkerwin.substack.com/p/how-to-hear-what-your-users-are-trying).
 And here is a list of [95 ways you can go about finding potential customers to validate your ideas against](https://jasonevanish.com/2013/08/11/95-ways-to-find-your-first-customers-for-customer-development-or-your-first-sale/).

+If you have any kind of audience (we discuss building your audience in our [post on selling your course](/blog/sell-online-courses-guide-tips)), then you can send them surveys, presell or ask for direct feedback on your proposed course.
+Offering to run free webinars on a particular topic and advertising them in places where you potential students hangout can also give you useful signals about how much interest your course is likely to get.

 Whilst I would say that you should never skip this step, there are useful proxies to doing a **vast** amount of customer research:

 Do *similar* courses exist?
 A common misconception is that if someone else has already created a popular course on a topic that it is a bad idea to attempt to pursue that niche.
 On the contrary, this is actually evidence that students are willing to pay money to learn about this topic which is very useful information.
 Now the task becomes:
-Thinking about how you can put a unique twist on the topic - e.g. by focussing on a more recent upgrade to a given tool, by targeting a slightly more/less experienced practitioner or simply by offering a better course (in terms of lecture content and/or production quality).
+Thinking about how you can put a unique twist on the subject matter - e.g. by focussing on a more recent upgrade to a given tool, by targeting a slightly more/less experienced practitioner or simply by offering a better course (in terms of lecture content and/or production quality).
 On the other hand if there are multiple courses on a topic and the general trend is that none of them are selling well - that may well be a signal that the niche is not one that potential students are willing to pay money for.

+Long-term course sales will heavily depend on your course validation activites.
+This is particularly important for your first online course.

 ---